paulrouget/servo-embedding-api/README.md

 The initial motivation is to improve Mozilla's [Browser API](https://developer.mozilla.org/en-US/docs/Web/API/Using_the_Browser_API), which is a set of extra methods, property and events on top of the DOM `<iframe>` element (mozbrowser).
 After experimenting with Gecko's and Servo's implementation of the the Browser API, and Electron's `<webview>`, we started drafting a potential V2 of the API.

-This project is an attempt to put together an multi-purpose low level API that could be used to embed and control Servo.
+This project is an attempt to put together a multi-purpose low level API that could be used to embed and control Servo.

 Consumers of this API would be:
-- a JS library that would make it easy to build a browser in HTML (think Mozilla's Browser API or Electron's Webview)
+- a JS library that would make it easy to build a browser in HTML (think [Mozilla's Browser API](https://developer.mozilla.org/en-US/docs/Web/API/Using_the_Browser_API) or [Electron's Webview](https://github.com/electron/electron/blob/master/docs/api/web-contents.md))
 - A [WebDriver](https://www.w3.org/TR/webdriver/) implementation
 - A [WebExtension](https://developer.chrome.com/extensions) implementation
 - Developer tools